My blog – online since 1998

 The concept of blogging was in its infancy at this time, and I was still using static pages, requiring quite some effort for every addition.
 Hence, the site remained limited to a photo gallery, and a handful of travel stories.

-In 2009, I finally started using WordPress, and the pages from my old website finally entered the era of blogging.
+In 2009, I finally started using WordPress, and the pages from my old website entered the era of modern blogging.